OpenCHAMI/tutorial-2025/Phase 1/service_configuration.md

     - bootloop: /tmp/coredhcp.db default 5m 172.16.0.200 172.16.0.250
 ```

-## haproxy configuration
+## HAProxy Configuration

-Haproxy is a reverse proxy that allows all of our microservices to run in separate containers, but only one hostname/url is needed to access them all.
+HAProxy is a reverse proxy that allows all of our microservices to run in separate containers, but only one hostname/url is needed to access them all.
 You are not likely to need to change it at all from system to system.
 As configured, each microservice is a unique backend that handles a subset of URLs within the microservice.
 Since each container has a predictable name within the podman (or docker) network, the microservices only need to be referenced by name.

 ## Hydra Configuration